DigiBP/digibp-saentis/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 # Technical Details
 ## Variables
 The following set of variables was introduced in our process.
-We choose to define all variables in a structured matter and describe, for whom it's visible.
-In this manner, it was easier to work together and define interfaces, if all variables and their options were set.
-These variables were all initialized automatically, so one could count on the evaluation of the variables.
+We choose to define all variables in a structured matter and describe, for who they are visible.
+This allowed us to easier work together.
+These variables were all initialized automatically, so one could count on the instanciation of the variables.
 ![Variables](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Variables.png)

-## Automation
-Different automation techniques and languages were used.
-* **Groovy**: Quick changes to variables were realised in groovy.
-Mostly changes of the status-variable (State Machine)
-* **JavaScript**: Slightly more complex requests were programmed in JavaScript.
-For example the Twitter integration.
-* **Java**: More complex cases were programmed in Java.
-For example, the variable initialisation and the e-Mail interface was realized in Java.

-## Integration
+## Integrations
 Our solution is integrated with multiple third party solution:
 * e-Mail: REST API to Zapier (Gmail, inbound and outbound)
 * Twitter: REST API to Zapier
 * Web-Form: REST API to a PHP web server
 * Tableau Reporting: Direct database connection

 ## Installation
 The repository can be deployed to Heroku using the following button.
 The repository is based on the [digibp-camunda-template](https://github.com/DigiBP/digibp-camunda-template) (Version 2.0.39